 Quantitative Assessments for

-Over the course of the 5-year study, researchers are pursuing the following aims:
+Over the course of the 5-year study, researchers at CIRP and the Injury Biomechanics Lab at the Georgia Institute of Technology pursued the following aims:

-Aim 1 -- An unbiased numerical assessment suite for SRC will be developed and validated.
-Objective metrics include assessments of balance, oculomotor function, visual and auditory processing, and sleep.
-Researchers are determining if these metrics or certain combinations of these metrics identify the presence of SRC with high sensitivity and specificity and are predictive of days-to-clearance for sports.
-The research team are then validating the findings in a separate cohort.
+Aim 1 -- An unbiased numerical assessment suite for SRC was developed and validated.
+Objective metrics included assessments of balance, oculomotor function, visual and auditory processing, and sleep.
+Researchers determined if these metrics, or certain combinations of these metrics, identified the presence of SRC with high sensitivity and specificity and were predictive of days-to-clearance for sports.
+The research team then validated the findings in a separate cohort.

-Aim 2 – Because the Aim 1 objective metrics are nonverbal and effort-independent, we are “translating” their use to an animal model of TBI, where human-like measures of physical, cognitive, and sleep deficits are associated with SRC in piglets after rapid controlled head rotations.
-In Aim 2, we are using this juvenile porcine TBI model to determine SRC mechanisms by relating the influence of sex and load frequency, magnitude and direction on neuro-function, biomarkers and neuropathology.
-Both single rapid head rotations will be studied as well as a multiple sub-concussive rotations.
-In this line of study, by developing new technologies to translate human outcome metrics to animals, we provide a human-like platform to develop and test injury treatments in the future.
+Aim 2 – Since the Aim 1 objective metrics were nonverbal and effort-independent, Minds Matter researchers "translated” their use to an animal model of traumatic brain injury (TBI), where human-like measures of physical, cognitive, and sleep deficits were associated with SRC in piglets after rapid controlled head rotations.
+Using this juvenile porcine TBI model, they determined SRC mechanisms by relating the influence of sex and load frequency, magnitude and direction on neuro-function, biomarkers and neuropathology.
+Both single rapid head rotations were studied, as well as a multiple sub-concussive rotations.
+By developing new technologies to translate human outcome metrics to animals, the Minds Matter team provided a human-like platform to develop and test injury treatments in the future.

-Aim 3 – The insights from Aim 2 will be translated from animals to teens, where head impact sensors are used to quantify biomechanical load exposure by sport and sex, and relationships between load exposure and neuro-functional metrics using the numerical assessment suite developed in Aim 1.
-This will provide new knowledge regarding high-risk biomechanical settings for the young brain.
+Aim 3 – The insights from Aim 2 were translated from animals to teens, where head impact sensors were used to quantify biomechanical load exposure by sport and sex, and relationships between load exposure and neuro-functional metrics using the numerical assessment suite developed in Aim 1.
+This provided new knowledge regarding high-risk biomechanical settings for the young brain:

-- In a 2020 study, Video Confirmation of Head Impact Sensor Data from High School Soccer Players, we determined that head impact sensors can record a large number of false positive impacts during real game play in high school competitive soccer games.
-The extra step to video-confirm the sensor data is essential to minimize false positives before using this data for research and in injury prevention strategies for player safety.
+- In a 2020 study, Video Confirmation of Head Impact Sensor Data From High School Soccer Players, researchers collected in vivo head impact biomechanics data on youth athletes, where their athletes were already wearing Triax SIM-G headband-mounted impact sensors during sports competition.
+Researchers found that head impact sensors could record a large number of false positive impacts during real game play in high school competitive soccer games.
+The extra step to video-confirm the sensor data was essential to minimize false positives before using this data.

 Of note, the study is using BOTH male and female high school athletes and piglets in a deliberately parallel study design to determine optimal SRC assessments and identify mechanistic relationships between sex, energy loading conditions, and SRC symptoms.